An Introduction to Mimetic Theory

 SCROLL DOWN FOR RECENT POSTS AND VIDEOS

 I compiled the following documentary film on the origin of cultures, in three parts, introducing some major topics of mimetic theory and René Girard’s thinking.
-Transcription of the videos (in English & Dutch) is available below, under PART III.
+Transcription of the videos (in English & Dutch) is available below, beneath PART III.

 PART I of the film explores the fundamental role of mimesis (imitation) in human development on several levels (biological, psychological, sociological, cultural).
 René Girard’s originality lies in his introduction of a connection between this old philosophical concept and human desire.
 He speaks of a certain mimetic desire and ascribes to it a vital role in our social interaction.
 It explains our often competitive and envious tendencies.
 More specifically, Girard considers mimetic desire as the source for a type of conflict that is foundational to the way human culture originates and develops.
 In his view the primal cultural institutions are religious.
 Following a sociologist like Émile Durkheim, Girard first considers religion as a means to organize our social fabric, and to manage violence within communities.